cert-manager/print-your-cert/README.md

 # The "Print your certificate!" experiment at the cert-manager booth at KubeCon

-This experiment was run at the cert-manager booth at KubeCon EU 2022 in Valencia, KubeCon NA 2022 in Detroit, KubeCon EU 2023 in Amsterdam, KubeCon NA 2023 in Chicago, and Kubecon EU 2024 in Paris.
+This experiment was run at the cert-manager booth at:
+- KubeCon EU 2022 in Valencia
+- KubeCon NA 2022 in Detroit
+- KubeCon EU 2023 in Amsterdam
+- KubeCon NA 2023 in Chicago
+- KubeCon EU 2024 in Paris
+- KubeCon NA 2024 in Salt Lake City
+- KubeCon EU 2025 in London
+- KubeCon EU 2026 in Amsterdam

 ⚠️ Except for the URL <cert-manager.github.io/print-your-cert/> which should work forever, the other URLs and IPs presented in this README are temporary.